Howard the Duck: Marvel Zombies

 A zombified alternate universe version of Howard the Duck from Earth-2149 appears in Marvel Zombies.

 MC2

 In the Marvel Comics 2 universe, Howard is seen as a blindfold-wearing martial arts teacher, a reference harkening back to his mastery of "Quack Fu" in the original 1970s series.

 Spider-Gwen

 On Earth-65 in the Spider-Gwen series, a human named Howard T. Duck is the President of the United States.

 Ultimate Marvel

 In the miniseries Ultimate Comics: Armor Wars, a billboard advertising for "HDTV" is seen in the first panel, showing Howard.

+Ultimate Universe

+An alternate universe version of Howard the Duck appears in the Ultimate Universe imprint.
+He was seen among the prisoners of H.A.N.D.
+Wasp later frees him.